-The number of calories you'll burn speed walking depends on your current body weight and your speed.
-If you speed walk for two hours, however, you'll likely expend a significant number of calories, and if you do so on a regular basis you may start to lose weight.
+The number of calories burned by walking for an hour or two depends on your current body weight and your speed.
+If you speed walk for two hours, however, you'll likely expend a significant number of calories, and if you do so on a regular basis, you may start to lose weight.

-Burning 500 to1,000 more calories than you consume daily will help you drop about 1 to 2 pounds per week -- which is a safe rate of weight loss, according to the Centers for Disease Control and Prevention.
+Burning 500 to 1,000 more calories than you consume daily will help you drop about 1 to 2 pounds per week — which is a safe rate of weight loss, according to the Centers for Disease Control and Prevention.
 If you don't have two hours each day to devote to speed walking, try participating in 45 to 60 minutes of aerobic exercise daily and consuming 500 fewer calories a day.

 Avoid pushing your body beyond its limits in an attempt to walk faster for greater calorie burn.
 Speed walking should be a challenging workout, but if you push too hard, you may be too sore to workout or even injure yourself, which may prevent you from getting any type of exercise.
 Always check with your doctor before beginning speed walking or any other exercise program.